ibm-cloud-docs/vpc/block_storage_is_create.md

 # Creating {{site.data.keyword.block_storage_is_short}} volumes
 {: #creating-block-storage}

-Create a {{site.data.keyword.block_storage_is_short}} volume by using the UI, CLI, or programically with the API.
+Create a {{site.data.keyword.block_storage_is_short}} volume by using the UI, CLI, API or Terraform.
 You can create a volume as part of instance provisioning, as a stand-alone volume that you can later attach to an instance, or by restoring from a snapshot.
 {: shortdesc}

 Before you get started, make sure that you [created a VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).